subsquid/docs/docs/apeworx.md

 # ApeWorx Subsquid plugin

 :::info
-The `subsquid` ApeWorx plugin is currently in beta
+The `subsquid` ApeWorx plugin is currently in beta.
+Please report any bugs or suggestions to [Squid Devs](https://t.me/HydraDevs) or open an issue at the [GitHub repo](https://github.com/subsquid/ape-subsquid/) of the plugin.
 :::

 [ApeWorx](https://apeworx.io) is a modular Web3 development framework for Python programmers.
 Among other things, it is capable of [retrieving blockchain data in bulk](https://docs.apeworx.io/ape/stable/userguides/data.html).
 The data can come from various sources, including Subsquid Network.